-§ S24-2.
+§ 24-2.
 Investment activities.

-§ s 24-3.
+§ 24-3.
 Custody of funds.

-§ S24-4.
+§ 24-4.
 Required conditions.

-[HISmRY: Adopted by the Borough Council of the Borough of South Greensburg 1-4-1982 as Ord.
+[HISTORY: Adopted by the Borough Council of the Borough of South Greensburg 1-4-1982 as Ord.
 No. 82-6.
 Amendments noted where applicable.]

 § 4-1.
 Election to participate in investment trust.

-This municipality shall join with other municipalities in accordance with the Pennsylvania Intergovernmental Cooperation Acti by becoming a settlor of the Pennsylvania Local Government Investment Trust (the "trust") and entering into the declaration of trust, which is adopted by reference with the same effect as if it had been set out verbatim in this section, and a copy of which shall be filed with the minutes of the meeting at which this chapter was adopted.
+This municipality shall join with other municipalities in accordance with the Pennsylvania Intergovernmental Cooperation Act1 by becoming a settlor of the Pennsylvania Local Government Investment Trust (the "trust") and entering into the declaration of trust, which is adopted by reference with the same effect as if it had been set out verbatim in this section, and a copy of which shall be filed with the minutes of the meeting at which this chapter was adopted.

 § 24-2.
 Investment activities.